 I also found that some mice had been "camping out" in her as well.
 I'd seen some mousie evidence when we did our presale inspection, but I had NO IDEA how bad it was.
 A PO had removed the water tank from under the front dinette seat, leaving a huge gaping hole in the floor.
 Although someone had put styrofoam insulation in the hole to "insulate" it; that's no deterrent for any rodent.
 In fact, since they'd also placed pink batt insulation on top of it, it was like mousie heaven in there.
 They had been coming and going as they pleased, urinating and defacating all over.
 Hubby and I donned masks and gloves, and scooped out the muck; then sprayed everything down with bleach and water.
 (Hantavirus is nothing to scoff at)

 After I tossed the blue curtains unceremoniously into the dumpster, I tossed out the foam cushions, unscrewed the tops of the bench seats, and threw everything out the door.
 Yuck.
 I spent the better part of a day cleaning everything that was left with bleach and water; scraping goo off of the floor and walls, vacuuming out cabinets and removing as much mouse poo as I could.
 The rest I just soaked with bleach water and let it sit.
 What I couldn't use bleach on (cabinet doors) I used vinegar and water and wiped it off with a towel.
 Now that the majority of the mess has been cleaned up, I've resorted to using lavendar scented Lysol to get rid of the funky smell.
+On Friday, we tore out the "bench seats" that had been made for the dinette.
+The construction wasn't up to par with what my husband or I wanted, so we pulled them out.
+I've designed new benches that hubby will build once we seal up the hole from the water tank PROPERLY.

 We popped into Lowe's on Friday as well, and discovered that the laminate we are planning to use is being discontinued by Formica.
 (Aqua Boomerang) Uh oh.
 We quickly figured out what sizes we'll need for the table, countertop and sliding cabinets so that we could order the laminate.
 Progress.
 An inch at a time, but PROGRESS.